catherinepope/papermod/content/workshops/resources/phd-final-year.md

 Here are the resources for [my workshop on Planning the Final Year of Your PhD](../../planning-the-final-year-of-your-phd/).

+🎤 You can also hear me [talking about avoiding burnout on the PhD Life Raft podcast](https://thephdliferaft.libsyn.com/catherine-pope).

 ## Books 📚

 {{< book-subject "PhD" >}}